guptashashank/terraform-aws-case-study/README.md

 ```terraform
 load_balancer_output = "development-poc-lb-****.us-east-2.elb.amazonaws.com"
 ```
-Curl this url or enter it to your browser to see this output **"Hello Team This is my IP: [private IP of the webserver]"**.
-Login to the AWS web console and see wheather all other resources have been properly configured.
+Curl this url or enter it to your browser to see this output **"Hello Team This is my IP: [private IP of the webserver]"** Login to the AWS web console and see wheather all other resources have been properly configured.
 # Note
 In order to login to your Webservers using **ssh** and your personal private key got to the variable.tf file of the WebServer under